JonathanZopf/JonathanZopf/README.md

 ## Introduction

-My name is Jonathan Zopf and I am a 19 year old software developer from Germany.
+My name is Jonathan Zopf and I am a 20 year old software developer from Germany.
 I am actively coding since 2017 👨🏻‍💻.
-Currently, I am studying in Computer Science at university 🎓.
+Currently, I am studying for my bachelor in computer science at university 🎓.

 ## Skills